emmajsadams/dstruct/README.md

 Dependencies
 ====

-ES6 Map support.
-Shims are ok.
-This library is tested against https://github.com/eriwen/es6-map-shim, but any ES6 tested shim should work.
+ES6 Map support. https://github.com/eriwen/es6-map-shim is used by the library, but any shim or native browser support will work.

 Development guide
 ====